sathish-dream-ai/plant-molecules---plant-diseases---clustering-and-heat-map/README.md

-K-means clustering with t-SNE and PyTorch based heat maps
+K-means clustering with t-SNE of SMILES and PyTorch based heat maps